ketaniaaa/swiftify/README.md

 # swiftify - interactive media project

 **This app is in development mode as it is a student project.
 This means only specfic accounts which I have added on the developer dashboard can view the application and Andre and Hanli have been added.
 If this is not enough data to return a chart for marking purposes, please see the [Account Access](#) page.
 This will redirect you to a password protected pdf that contains the username and password to a  dummy Spotify account.
-If you are a Wits lecturer, you will be able to access this file**
+If you are a Wits lecturer, you will be able to access this file.
+This website uses the Implicit Flow Auth flow because this is a client-side front-end application.
+Using the other flows requires server side requests for access tokens**

 ## This website is deployed on Netlify so please use the netlify link NOT github-pages